 It makes me think that with book 3 split into two seasons that season 3 will end with that certain event, which means it's possible we won't see Theon or Ramsey until season 4... :(

+As far as the Jon / Halfhand controversy, I actually thought they left it rather more ambiguous than in the book.
+The book pretty much makes it clear that Jon is doing it for the Watch, where in the show I just didn't get that strong of an impression.
 I felt like Jon WAS angry and even though he may have killed him as part of the scheme, it didn't look like Jon was as sure his motives were all pure.
 Maybe that look was supposed to convey the general horror of killing one of your brothers, but...I can understand what the fuss is about.

 © 2015 TV Fanatic